-Quick ratio calculator provides an effortless calculation in a simple click after entering following data into it.
+The quick ratio calculator provides an effortless calculation with a simple click after entering the following data into it.

 Quick Current Assets

 Inventory and prepaid expenses do not form a part of quick assets as they are comparatively less liquid in nature.
 Quick assets can be easily transformed into cash without lowering their value.
-Formula for calculating quick current assets is:
+The formula for calculating quick current assets is: